polyseam/cndi/docs/walkthroughs/gke/airflow.md

 ## overview 🔭

-This walkthough uses `cndi` to customize and deploy our `gke/airflow` Template.
+This walkthough uses `cndi` to customize and deploy our `airflow` Template to [GKE](https://cloud.google.com/kubernetes-engine).
 In just a few minutes we will be able to deploy a new Kubernetes cluster to GKE that has been optimally configured for Airflow, including GitOps with Secrets management, TLS and High Availibility right out-of-the-box.
 This framework will enable quick iteration of infrastructure, applications and manifests in a GitHub workflow you are already comfortable with.

 ![cndi cluster](/docs/walkthroughs/gke/img/cndi-cluster-0.png)